BACHELOR OF SCIENCE IN BIOLOGY

 Tailor Your Education to Your Interests

-With a Bachelor of Science in Biology degree from the University of Michigan-Flint, you can tackle these subjects and many more.
-This degree opens doors to a wide range of professions and additional educational opportunities, and you can tailor your program to your personal interests.
+A Bachelor of Science in Biology at the University of Michigan-Flint empowers you to explore these vital issues.
+This flexible degree opens doors to various careers and advanced educational paths, allowing you to tailor your studies to your interests and goals.

-We’re also proud that UM-Flint is among a handful of primarily undergraduate institutions in Michigan that have a fully functional cadaver lab.
-This lab is essential if you’re pursuing a professional degree in health care.
+UM-Flint is also proud to be one of the few primarily undergraduate institutions in Michigan with a fully functional cadaver lab an essential resource for students pursuing careers in health care.

 How the Program Works

-All students in the Bachelor of Science in Biology program fulfill general education requirements and take seven biology courses, four chemistry courses, one mathematics course, and two physics courses.
+All students in the BS in Biology program fulfill general education requirements and take seven biology courses, four chemistry courses, one mathematics course, and two physics courses.
 Then they follow one of seven concentrations based on their career interest:

-Most biology students at UM-Flint choose the Bachelor of Science in Biology program.
+Most biology students at UM-Flint choose the Bachelor of Science in Biology program curriculum.
 However, the Natural Sciences Department also offers other biology programs:

 Two minors also are available: